brti-dev/brti.dev/README.md

 3. Run the development server: `npm run dev`
 4. Build for deployment: `npm run build`

+**Note** the current build setting utilizes [Next.js static export](https://nextjs.org/docs/advanced-features/static-html-export).
+To run this app on a server, use `next build`.

 ## Blog

 Posts within the `posts` directory are automatically generated as blog posts.
 To add a new post, manually create a new markdown file, or use the shortcut script: `npm run newpost`.